como-emplear-el-esp8266-como-servidor

 void begin(uint16_t port);

-Next, we have to define the “routes”, that is, the association between the URI of the request and the callback action that will be executed.
-For this, we have the ‘on(…)’ functions, which establish the routes.
+Next, we need to define the “routings”, i.e., the association between the request URI and the callback action that will be executed.
+For this, we have the ‘on(…)’ functions, which establish the routings.

-Later, in the Loop, we simply call the ‘handleClient()’ function which is responsible for receiving requests from the clients and launching the associated callback functions in the routing.
+Later, in the Loop, we simply must call the ‘handleClient()’ function which is responsible for receiving client requests and launching the associated callback functions in the routing.

 To send the response to the client, we use the ‘send(…)’ functions.
-Finally, we can close the client’s connection with ‘close()’ or stop the server altogether with ‘stop()‘.
+Finally, we can end the client connection with ‘close()’ or stop the server completely with ‘stop()’.

-In the case of the ESP32, the library is called ‘ESP8266WebServer’ is simply called ‘WebServer’.
+In the case of the ESP32, the library called ‘ESP8266WebServer’ is simply called ‘WebServer’.

-We will see it better with a practical example, a typical and simple ‘Hello world’.
-In this example, we connect to WiFi, and create a server on port 80.
-Then we define 2 endpoints, ’/’ and ‘/inline’, and a default function for the case where an unrecognized URI is requested.
+Let’s see it better with a practical example, a typical and simple ‘Hello world’.
+In this example, we connect to WiFi and create a server on port 80.
+Then we define 2 endpoints, ’/’ and ‘/inline’, and a default function for when an unrecognized URI is requested.

 #include <ESP8266WiFi.h>